mulesoft-assets/template-error-handling-scatter-gather/README.md

 In the case no data could be obtained from connectors, relevant error will be thrown out of the *UserMergeAggregationStrategy* class.
 In the errorHandling.xml it will be routed to the correct catch block under the *defaultChoiceExceptionStrategy*.
 Each error specified in the catch block can be treated different way.
 Now there are three different kinds of errors specified:

 + *LoginFault* Exception - occurs in the case of incorrect Salesforce credentials
-+ *InvalidFieldFault* Exception - occurs in the case of incorrect column name in the Salesforce query
++ *InvalidFieldFault* Exception - occurs in the case that newly added column name in the Salesforce query is not present in the specified table
 + *Exception* - any other exception except the previous two

 New exceptions can be added and treated required way in errorHandling.xml file.